AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Perceptual debates blur into identity language—split “felt regions” from commute sheds using place versus location in geography and space geography definitions side by side.

-Functional region diagram with concentric rings representing diminishing influence from a central node.
-Airport hub · rings of influence
+Functional region diagram showing a central node and weakening influence with distance Airport hub · rings of influence

 Common mistake: A functional region is not just any area with a function.
 The defining feature is that it's organized around a node — without a focal point and a flow, it's not functional even if it has a job to do.